DiddiZ/mtg-proxies/README.md

 python -m pip install --user -U -r requirements.txt
 ```

-3. Prepare your decklist in MtG Arena format.
+3. (Optional) Prepare your decklist in MtG Arena format.
+This is not required, but recommended as it allows for more control over the process.

 ```txt
 COUNT FULL_NAME (SET) COLLECTOR_NUMBER